szg1/szg1/README.md

 - Founder and CEO of CyberHorizon LLC
-- Founder of comfy.
+- Founder and Leadership member of comfy.
-- Founder of LayR
+- Founder and Leadership member of LayR
+- Founder and Leadership member of Astronautical Students Club (Non-Profit)
 - Contractor to WallPrintGuyz
 - Contractor to Government Agencies